 Dr. Tanya Vaughan - Associate Director

 Tanya is responsible for the product development, community leadership and strategy of the Teaching & Learning Toolkit.

 Tanya has worked in education in policy design, implementation and evaluation in key Australian organisations including Australian Institute for Teaching and School Leadership (AITSL) and Principals Australia Institute (PAI).
 She has consulted on international and national projects in leadership in education and evaluation with Learning First and Educational Transformations.
 She was lead consultant in investigating the impact of programs in the arts on outcomes for students in highly disadvantaged settings which resulted in a book for the international market.

-Tanya has co-authored one international book, three chapters, four journal articles, eight media items and 19 conference presentations/workshops in educational research.
+Tanya has co-authored one international book, three chapters, 14 articles and facilitated 116 presentations/workshops in educational research.
 Tanya has also published within her field of bioinformatics and genomics with five peer reviewed journal articles and eight conference presentations.

-Tanya is an Honorary Fellow at the Melbourne Graduate School of Education at the University of Melbourne.
-She holds a Bachelor of Science (Monash University), Bachelor of Education (Queensland University of Technology), Professional Certificate in Instructional Leadership (MGSE) and Doctor of Philosophy (Griffith University).
+Tanya became an Honorary Fellow at the Melbourne Graduate School of Education (MGSE) at the University of Melbourne in 2011.
+Tanya holds a Bachelor of Science (Monash University), Bachelor of Education (Queensland University of Technology), Professional Certificate in Instructional Leadership (MGSE) and Doctor of Philosophy (Griffith University).